iHackSubhodip/BuildingMaintenanceHackathon/README.md

 # BuildingMaintenanceHackathon

+## We have attended 48 hours hackathon organised by Honeywell, and below is the outcome.

-An iOS app that gives directions from point to point using augmented reality and chat support using the Chatbots[using DialogFlow].
+An iOS app that gives directions from point to point using augmented reality and chat support using the Chatbots using NLP.

 ## System Architecture